 Prohibit the employee and employer from speaking negatively about the opposite party in private or public settings.

-In this section, you can indicate whether you’ve attached a reference letter for the employee to use as they apply for new jobs.
+In this section, you can indicate whether you’ve attached a reference letter for the employee to use when applying for new jobs.

 Step 7 – State the Provided Benefits

 Outline the benefits provided to the employee as compensation for the severance and ask for other agreements from them.
-Those benefits will be described in detail in the next section of the severance agreement.
+The next section will describe those benefits in detail.

 Step 8 – Specify the Governing Law